cinchy-co/Documentation/guides-for-using-cinchy/additional-guides/cinchy-secrets-manager.md

 ## Use a secret as a connections variable

-You can use secrets stored in the Cinchy Secrets table as variables for your data syncs, wherever you use a regular variable.
+You can use secrets stored in the Cinchy Secrets table as [variables](../../data-syncs/building-data-syncs/advanced-settings/variables.md) for your data syncs, wherever you use a variable.
 For instance, you can incorporate them within a connection string, an access key ID, or within a REST Source or Destination in the Header.

 To use a Secret within Connections: